matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - CountDownLatch will be initialized with a given count.
 - This count is decremented by calls to the `countDown()` method.
 - Threads waiting for this count to reach zero can call one of the `await()` methods.
 - Calling `await()` blocks the thread until the count reaches zero.
 This class enables java thread to wait until other set of threads completes their tasks.
-- Achieving Maximum Parallelism: Sometimes we want to start a number of threads at the same time to achieve maximum parallelism
+- Achieving Maximum Parallelism: Sometimes we want to start a number of threads at the same time to achieve maximum parallelism.
 - Wait N threads to complete before start execution.
 - Deadlock detection.

 **3. ThreadPoolExecutor**

 - It provides more control.
 If application is constrained by number of pending Runnable/Callable tasks, you can use bounded queue by setting the max capacity.
 - Once the queue reaches maximum capacity, you can define RejectionHandler.
 - Java provides four types of RejectedExecutionHandler policies:
-    - ThreadPoolExecutor.AbortPolicy, the handler throws a runtime RejectedExecutionException upon rejection.
+    - `ThreadPoolExecutor.AbortPolicy`: The handler throws a runtime RejectedExecutionException upon rejection.
-    - ThreadPoolExecutor.CallerRunsPolicy, the thread that invokes execute itself runs the task.
+    - `ThreadPoolExecutor.CallerRunsPolicy`: The thread that invokes execute itself runs the task.
 This provides a simple feedback control mechanism that will slow down the rate that new tasks are submitted.
-    - In ThreadPoolExecutor.DiscardPolicy, a task that cannot be executed is simply dropped.
+    - `ThreadPoolExecutor.DiscardPolicy`: A task that cannot be executed is simply dropped.
-    - ThreadPoolExecutor.DiscardOldestPolicy, if the executor is not shut down, the task at the head of the work queue is dropped, and then execution is retried.
+    - `ThreadPoolExecutor.DiscardOldestPolicy`: If the executor is not shut down, the task at the head of the work queue is dropped, and then execution is retried.
 - If you want to simulate CountDownLatch behavior, you can use invokeAll() method.

 **4. ForkJoinPool**